-On 9 December 2016, all the PopART intervention staff including CHiPs, supervisors to CHiPs, HIVST nurse, and information desk personnel, CAB members, and personnel from the community engagement team in the four HIVST communities were oriented about the study.
-The general orientation provided information on the study including the study objectives, methodology, and information on how to use oral HIVST kits.
+On 9 December 2016, all PopART intervention staff including CHiPs, supervisors to CHiPs, HIVST nurses, information desk personnel, CAB members, and personnel from the community engagement team in the four HIVST communities were oriented about the study.
+The general orientation provided information on the study including objectives, methodology, and information on how to use oral HIVST kits.
 We also discussed possible social harms and plans for community engagement.

-During this orientation, we conducted a public randomisation ceremony in a two-stage process.
-CHiPs provided group verbal consent for randomisation of their zones to the HIVST intervention or PopART standard of care.
-In the first stage, using a randomly selected list of 9999 possible allocations, four individuals selected four numbered balls from a bag (Appendix C).
-This four-digit number corresponded to an allocation number that allocated each zone to either group 0 or 1.
-In the second stage, the randomisation determined whether group 0 or 1 would be allocated to the HIVST intervention.
+During this orientation, we conducted a public randomization ceremony in a two-stage process.
+CHiPs provided group verbal consent for randomization of their zones to the HIVST intervention or PopART standard of care.
+In the first stage, using a randomly selected list of 9,999 possible allocations, four individuals selected four numbered balls from a bag (Appendix C).
+This four-digit number corresponded to a number that allocated each zone to either group 0 or 1.
+In the second stage, the randomization determined whether group 0 or 1 would be allocated to the HIVST intervention.